ldw85/Resume-Optimizer/adapt2job-frontend/FUNCTIONALITY.md

 ## Multi-language Landing Pages and Additional Content

 - Added "返回首页" button translation to Optimizer Page.
+- Translated the content of `adapt2job-frontend/public/llms-full.txt` to English.

 The application provides landing pages in multiple languages to cater to a global audience.
 These pages introduce the ResumeOptimizer tool and guide users to the main optimization page.